uptonking/note4yaoo/pattern-local-first-community.md

   - now I am going to re-think all these things, and considering give up offline and switch to server side full text search, it will save huge effort comparing to client-side search!
 - pouchdb-quick-search didn't work for you?
   - Yes, I used it, generally, on JS platform, the performance is not so good to do FTS, especially when document is long and the data getting huge.

+- Using CouchDB with PouchDB.js provides a "Live Sync" option that syncs data both ways and that feature works very well with the apps I've made which do not have 1000s of users accessing the same DB.
+In my case there are probably not more than a dozen users accessing the same DB.
+  - And in my case there is not much chance more than one user is modifying a document at any given time.
+  - Also, in my case, there is no "backend logic" being processed.
+That's all done in the user's web browser.

+-
+-
+-

 - ## How many records can you sort/filter/paginate in a web browser?
 - https://twitter.com/jamespearce/status/1605273072851886090